 What are the most common closing costs in MN and WI for sellers?

-Sellers also have some specific home sale expenses, which are typically deducted from the seller’s sale proceeds at closing:
+Sellers also have specific expenses, which are typically deducted from the seller’s proceeds at closing:

 - The agent’s commission.
 In most cases, sellers pay a commission on the home sale to their listing agent’s broker.
 That broker then pays both the seller’s and the homebuyer’s agent.
 Each seller will agree to a commission rate with their agent prior to signing a contract to work together.

 - Recording fees.
 These are the required charges from the seller’s local government to file documents from the transaction with the government.